What to Do if Your Windows 10 Computer Stops Responding

 Another form of file issue is drivers.
 If the Windows 10 checks went okay, you might want to try reinstalling all your drivers.
 As driver updates are always a good thing, this is good practice anyway.
 Here’s how to accomplish this.

-- Next, locate the driver(s) you need to either update or reinstall, right-click on it and choose Uninstall device.
+- Next, locate the driver(s) you need to either update or reinstall, right-click on it and choose Uninstall device or Update driver.

-Reboot your computer and Windows will reinstall the drivers for you.
+Reboot your computer and Windows will reinstall the drivers for you if you unistalled them .

 Reinstall or Restore Windows 10

 If none of those things work, your only real option is to reinstall Windows 10 or perform a system restore.